The best sales to shop today: Nike, iPad, Target and more

 Sorel

 It may be winter, but that doesn’t mean you need to sacrifice in the style department.
-Sorel, a brand known for tough-yet-cute winter footwear, is taking up to 40% off top cold-weather footwear.
+Sorel, a brand known for tough yet cute winter footwear, is taking up to 40% off top cold-weather footwear.
 That includes savings on the popular Joan of Arctic Next Boot, cute wedges and practical duck boots alike.

 Sur La Table